eligold/FlatBackup/README.md

 ## SETUP

 1. flash buster or bullseye with pi imager, add login/wifi details
-1. enter god mode
-    chaos ensues
+1. Use `sudo` to login as root
     ```
     sudo su -
     ```
-1. do I have to mess with program?
+1. With `raspi-config` I changed the system locale from en-GB UTF8 to en-US UTF8, and set the keyboard to an American layout.
+1. Turn off swap file to spare the SD card from repeated writes and trim some fat by disabling Modem Manager
     ```
-    raspi-config -> locale, keyboard
-    ```
-1. Turn off swap file to spare the SD card and trim some fat
-    ```
     dphys-swapfile swapoff
     systemctl disable dphys-swapfile.service
     systemctl disable ModemManager.service
     apt autoremove -y modemmanager
     ```
-1. get some tools and make sure the system is up to date in the background so you can do other things
+1. Get some tools and make sure the system is up to date in the background so you can do other things
     ```
     apt install -y vim screen
     apt update && screen -d -m apt upgrade -y
     ```
-1. add this line to `/etc/fstab`.
+1. To automate mounting the external drive I added this line to `/etc/fstab`.
 I like to use `vim` but you can use `nano` if you're not an elite hacker:
     ```
     LABEL=[label] /[mount/location/] [fs type] nofail      0       0
     ```
-1. add the following to rc.local:
+1. To start the program in a screen instance at boot, add the following to `/etc/rc.local` before the `exit 0` statement:
     ```
     screen -d -m /root/carCam.py
     ```
-1. add the following lines to config.txt
+1. Add the following lines to `config.txt`:
     ```
     disable_splash=1
     dtparam=i2c_arm=on